 Heat oil or ghee for deep frying in heavy frying pan.

 Mix the prepared batter once, and take a ladle full of batter and pour in the hot oil.
 Fry the malpua in medium heat.
 Cook from both sides until golden brown and edges turn crisp.

 Remove from oil.
 Gently squeeze to remove excess oil and immediately soak the hot malpua in the sugar syrup.
 Soak for few seconds and remove. repeat the same with the remaining batter.

 Serve hot or warm with rabdi.
 Add chopped almonds or pistachios as garnish.

 Tips For Making Best Malpua.

-Making malpua is easy especially if you follow this instant recipe.
+Making this sweet is easy especially if you follow this instant malpua recipe.
 Traditionally the batter has to be fermented over night.
 But here I am sharing the recipe where you just need to rest the batter for 30 minutes.